Tell al-Lahm: Archaeology

 The site is oblong with an extent of 350 meters by 300 meters, consisting of one main mound with some peripheral ridges and depressions, and near a dry canal bed.
 The surface is irregular due to use in modern times as a cemetery and from local Bedouin camping and digging defensive trenches.
 The mound rises to about 15 meters.
 Around the main mound are a number of low (less than 2 meters) mounds, mostly from much later occupation.
 The largest, 30 meters to the northeast, has about the same area as the main mound.
 The site is surrounded by the remains of a city wall, which had circular buttresses at the corners.

 The location was excavated for a few days in 1855 by John George Taylor.
 After digging a number of deep trenches, he found no buildings, only the remnants of a few brick pavements, and a single cuneiform tablet.
 The brick inscriptions were too defaced to read.
 He also found a number of graves from later periods.
 The content or the disposition of the tablet is unclear.
 While working at Eridu for the British Museum in 1918, R. Campbell Thompson excavated there briefly, finding two bricks of the Neo-Babylonian ruler Nabonidus and one of the Ur III Empire ruler Bur-Sin.
 There was a sizable Neo-Babylonian settlement to the east of the site (later worked by Fuad Safar), so it is uncertain if the Nabonidus brick is in its original location.

-In more modern times, Fuad Safar conducted soundings at Kuara in 1949.
+In more modern times, Fuad Safar conducted soundings at Tell al-Lahm in 1949.
 Six deep soundings were dug on the main mound, providing a detailed stratigraphy of the site.
+The main mound ranged from a substantial settlement in the Early Dynastic period at the lowest level to a smaller settlement in Kassite period in the final levels.
 The first sounding found an inscribed brick of Bur-Sin.
 Small pits excavated on the large low mound to the northeast found some Neo-Assyrian remains, including a cylinder seal and the rim of a stone vase (thought to be from the main mound originally) inscribed with "^{d}Shu-nir".
 Five soundings were also conducted on the low mound.
 It found remains of a large building, a few fragmentary cuneiform tablets (disposition unclear), a figurine (thought to be of the god Nabu), and a damaged baked clay cylinder of Nabonidus.
 At the upper level, three blackish partly baked tablets (disposition unclear) were found, two with a date of Achaemenid Empire king Darius.
 No transcriptions or translations of epigraphy were reported.
+Three bathtub shaped terracotta coffins were found.